Anthrobotics/anthro-docs/docs/index.md

 ## Requirements

-Humanoids must meet certain criteria to be considered an Anthro.
+We've built some guidelines for the project.
 See the [requirements](requirements.md) page for more details.